elisa-tech/delta-kernel/README.md

 ## Introduction

-The Change Impact Analysis Tool generates a comprehensive visual report detailing changes in both header files and source code between two Linux versions (tags in the Linux kernel repository: old_tag and new_tag).
+DeltaKernel Change Impact Analysis Tool generates a comprehensive visual report detailing changes in both header files and source code between two Linux versions (tags in the Linux kernel repository: old_tag and new_tag).
 This tool helps developers view updates from the old version.

 The diff report includes a subset of files from the Linux repository that are included in building the kernel, contributing to a focused and detailed report on the compile-time source code in Linux.

 ## Innovation

 The idea of generating a web display for Linux kernel version change impact analysis is inspired by [Cregit](https://github.com/cregit/cregit).
 This tool innovates on Cregit by:

 - Considering the extensive code space the Linux kernel deals with, it provides a compile-time analysis instead of a static analysis of the commit history of the Linux kernel, presenting changes only in files used during compilation.